-- 55. Private veterinary medical activity

-- 56. Veterinary medications:

-- 56.1 Production

-- 56.2 Sale

-- 57. Establishment of biometric technologies and provision of services to such technologies

-- 58. Formation of private information resources and establishment of information systems and provision of services for such systems and resources.
+- 1. Private security activity - 2.
+Activity in the sphere of designing and producing information protection means - 3.
+Establishment of biometric technologies and provision of services to such technologies - Formation of personal data information resources and establishment of information systems and provision of services for such systems and resources.